gboisse/gboisse.github.io/content/posts/01-node-graph/index.md

 Similarly, a "shading data node" could represent a standard material while a "component node" would be some piece of code to be injected into the fragment shader for various per-pixel procedural shading effects.

-This felt like a good solution; I could instantly see how most features could map to this setup.
-It also most definitely wasn't a visual programming system...
+This felt like a good solution; I could instantly see how most features could map to this setup and it most definitely wasn't a visual programming system...
 As an illustration, here's a collection of the different node categories available in the engine at the time of writing:

 <div style="text-align: center;">